sonata-project/SonataCoreBundle/docs/reference/form_types.rst

 The ``Immutable Array`` allows you to edit an array property by defining a type per key.

 The type has a ``keys`` parameter which contains the definition for each key.
-A definition is either a ``FormBuilder`` instance, or an array with 3 options:
+A definition is either a ``FormBuilder`` instance or an array with 3 options:

 * key name,
 * type: a type name or a ``FormType`` instance,